ask a question

 groceries.push("Cookies");

 The push method is called directly on your array, and you pass in the data you want to add to it.
-By the using the push method, your newly added data will always find itself at the end of the array.
+By using the push method, your newly added data will always find itself at the end of the array.

 For example, after running the code on our initial array, you will see Cookies added to the end of your groceries array: